BrewBlox/brewblox-boilerplate/README.md

 REPO=ghcr.io/you/your-package
 TAG=local

-# Will build your Python package, and copy the results to the docker/ directory
+# Will build your Python package, and place the results in the dist/ directory
-bash docker/before_build.sh
+invoke build

 # Set image name
 # Load image for local use
 # This only builds for the current architecture (AMD64)
-docker buildx build \
+docker build \
     --tag $REPO:$TAG \
-    --load \
-    docker
+    .
 ```

 **Required Changes:**